-In non-Covid19 times when Mass is celebrated as normal with a congregation, after the homily, the priest or bishop –in imitation of and representing Christ- ceremonially washes the feet of others, typically 12 persons chosen as a cross-section of the community.
+In non-Covid19 times, after the homily, the priest or bishop – in imitation of and representing Christ – ceremonially washes the feet of others, typically 12 people chosen as a cross-section of the community.

 After Communion, the Blessed Sacrament is taken in procession, accompanied by torches and incense through the Church to a place of repose suitably decorated with flowers and candles for a Vigil of prayer and adoration into the night.
 This recalls the words of Jesus in His agony in the garden of Gethsemane when he asked His disciples to “Watch with me”, to pray to the God the Father.

 The Bishops have selected these churches where if you are unable to attend a Maundy Thursday service you can watch online and join them in prayer.